Olson's Extinction: Fish

 Extinction rates in fish increased noticeably between the Cisuralian and the Guadalupian, the time of Olson's extinction.
 However, origination rates also rose, and so there does not appear to have been any substantial decrease in species richness.
 Using data on chondrichthyan diversity, Koot showed that there was little substantial decline in diversity until the middle of the Guadalupian.

 Recovery

 Fauna did not recover fully from Olson's Extinction before the impact of the Permian-Triassic extinction event.
 Estimates of recovery time vary, where some authors indicated recovery was prolonged, lasting 30 million years into the Triassic.

-Several important events took place during Olson's Extinction, most notably the origin of therapsids, a group that includes the evolutionary ancestors of mammals.
+Several important events took place during Olson's Extinction, most notably the rise of therapsids, a group of sphenacodontoid synapsids that includes the evolutionary ancestors of mammals.
 Further research on the recently identified primitive therapsid of the Xidagou Formation (Dashankou locality) in China of Roadian age may provide more information on this topic.